JCR64/GoldenEye-007-N64-Gun-Game/README.md

 800AA653 0013
 ```

 The cheats are seperate for each player, but they are essentially the same cheat repeated.
-The code basically looks for how many times the player has killed the other player, and sets their weapon accordingly.
+The cheat basically looks for how many times the player has killed the other player, and sets their weapon accordingly.
 Some extra weapon levels are added to the end which are all Golden Gun, this is because it is possible to get negative points from suicide while using explosive weapons.

 ## Issues

 * The weapon for the player in their own screen is wrong e.g. Golden Gun appears as the Magnum.
-It will look fine from the other players point of view.
+It will look fine from the other player's point of view.
 The ammo is displayed correctly and is the best visual clue for the player.
-You can press A or A + Z to swap weapons to try and find a better model, but it won't be right.
-Playing without the All Weapons cheat is an alternative option, you will just be firing from your hand instead.
+You can press `A` or `A + Z` to swap weapons to try and find a better model, but it still won't be quite right.
+Playing without the "All Weapons" cheat is an alternative option, but you will just be firing from your hand instead.

 * The cheats only work for Player 1 and 2.
-Due to my lack of knowledge, I cannot find a way to apply these cheats using total score so it works by counting kills to and by Players 1 and 2.
-This is also why I have added extra 'levels' to the cheats as suicide detract from the score but do not change the amount of kills.
-Player 3 or 4 can still join the match, they are just unaffected by the weapon cheats.
+Due to my lack of knowledge, I cannot find a way to apply these cheats using total score so it works by counting kills by Players 1 and 2.
+This is also why I have added extra weapon levels to the cheats as suicide detract from the player's total score but do not change the amount of kills.
+Player 3 or 4 can still join the match, they are just unaffected by the current cheats.

-* The cheats only work for the levels: Temple, Complex, Library, Basement & Stack levels.
-The levels:
+* The cheats only work for theses levels: Temple, Complex, Library, Basement and Stack.
+The other levels require different cheats that I haven't bothered to add.
-Caves, Facility, Bunker and Archives need different codes.
-It is possible, I just haven't bothered to add them.

 * Some very minor texture flickering in the menu or start up screen.